 a)

-Both work perfectly.
+Both work.
 The portable version is easiest.
 The manual version is faster and smaller.
 I personally prefer the manual method.

-You may have reached this page through domains such as ropedownload or ropefaceswap.
-This page provides my installer setup and guide for Rope.
+You may have reached this page through domains such as ropedownload or roopdownload.
+This page provides my setup guide and setup helper for Rope.